agmip/ARDN/docs/Annotation.md

 ## Sidecar file #2 (SC2)

-SC2 contains the “roadmap” for translation of the raw dataset into AgMIP ACEB format.
+SC2 contains the 'roadmap' for translation of the raw dataset into AgMIP ACEB format.
 This includes instructions for accessing the file(s), locating relevant ARDN data within the file, associating the variables with ICASA vocabulary, and defining the units of the data.
 The data provider may specify values of data which are not explicitly contained within the dataset.
 For example, a maize study may not contain any information in the dataset itself that the crop is maize.
 However, for that information to be included in the ARDN data, it must be explicitly stated.
 Other functions allow transformations of the data to describe the equivalent ICASA variable.
 For example, planting density may be calculated from row spacing and plant spacing within a row.
 That calculation can be specified in SC2.

 An example of a simple definition is shown in the following JSON snippet: